 Knob and tube wiring was install as insulated individual conductors with a “hot” and a “neutral” line.
 In that day there was no grounding run alongside them.
 In many homes people have changed receptacles to match changing times over the years, and may have changed from two prong ungrounded receptacles to two prong grounded receptacles.
 If you have three prong receptacles installed on an ungrounded circuit you have created a situation where devices that require the ground for safety may be plugged into power that does not provide that safety, creating a potential shock hazard.

-A very common electrical repair service FAQ for charleston & summerville customers is about the cost to change fuse panel.
-Powerful Electrical LLC. provides you with a quote to complete the work at no charge.
-We must look at each panel location to provide this quote as there are many variables that must be taken into account.
-Things like panel location, electrical system flexibility, feeder cable length, and, most importantly, the decision to repair or completely replace the panel are important pieces of information we must find out before we begin a job.
-Also, to provide an accurate quote without this information is impossible.
+A very common electrical repair service FAQ for our customers is about the cost to change fuse panel or breaker panel.
+Powerful Electrical LLC provides you with an estimate to complete the work.
+We must look at each panel location to provide this estimate as there are many variables that must be taken into account.
+Things like panel location, panel style, feeder cable length, and most importantly, the decision to repair or completely replace the panel are important pieces of information we must find out before we begin a job.
+Also, providing an accurate estimate without this information isn't fair to the client.